bobbicodes/advent-2016/README.md

         checksum = <'['> word <']'>
         id = #'[0-9]+'"))

  Now we pass the input to our shiny-new parser:

     (room-parser "aaaaa-bbb-z-y-x-123[abxyz]")

 And we get our magical tree!
-OOOwee!
+Ooowee!

     => [:room [:key
     [:word "aaaaa"] [:word "bbb"] [:word "z"] [:word "y"] [:word "x"]]